historical-theology/stthomas/return-to-god/syllabus-spring2025-revised.md

 Tuesdays & Thursdays 9:35AM - 10:50AM
 Robertson #116

-*Following the University's closure for a winter weather event, the schedule in this syllabus had a major revision on January 26.*
+*Following the University's closure for a winter weather event, the scheduling portions of this syllabus were revised on January 26.*

 Notes: